nkoster/bulkmailer/README.md

 WARNING: This thing is very simple but yet very effective.
 Use with very much care.
 Test carefuly before usage.

-WARNING: To make sure you'll make it through spam filters, you _have to_ run this from a server that sends email from the same domain that is used in the "from" field, or a server that's allowed to send email for the domain you're using in the "from" field ([SPF](https://en.wikipedia.org/wiki/Sender_Policy_Framework)).
+WARNING: To make sure you'll make it through spam filters, you _have to_ run this from a server that sends email from the same domain that is used in the "from" field (inside bulkmailer.js), or a server that's allowed to send email for the domain you're using in the "from" field ([SPF](https://en.wikipedia.org/wiki/Sender_Policy_Framework)).

 ### More Help